 mkdir -p home

-mkdir -p root
+mkdir -p var/cache

 mkdir -p var/log